dvannoy/datafy/README.rst

 What is Datafy?
 --------------

 Datafy your python code!
-Library for data processing with files, rdbms, hadoop, and kafka
+Library for data processing with files, postgres, and kafka

 Installation